Magnetic Fields

 (b)

 High resolution radar imaging of Venus' surface by the Magellan spacecraft shows several places where volcanos have erupted recently and produced large lava flows.
+Recent infrared imaging of Venus' surface by the Venus Express spacecraft shows material that has just come out of some shield volcanoes, so Venus is still active.

 The reasons why Venus does not have a global magnetic field are that it spins very s-l-o-w-l-y (about once every 243 Earth days!) and the absence of convection in the liquid core (probably because of the lack of plate tectonics for the past half billion years).